koush/koush.com/_posts/one-review.md

 mechanism was completely unexpected, and a much needed and welcome improvement.

 On the CyanogenMod side of things, this is an 8064 chipset (Qualcomm).
-Qualcomm has been the easiest SoC to work with, since has the best open source support via the Code Aurora forums.
+Qualcomm has been the easiest SoC to work with, since it has the best open source support via the Code Aurora forums.
 I'm tentatively hopeful about the future of CyanogenMod support on the HTC One.

 ##### Conclusion